davidefiocco/davidefiocco.github.io/_posts/2021-01-02-nearest-neighbor-search-with-faiss.md

 Let's examine more in detail a case in which:

 - $N \approx 10^6$;
-- search is performed in Docker container running on CPU (single machine) and very few GBs of RAM are available.
+- search is performed in a Docker container running on CPU (single machine) and very few GBs of RAM are available.
 We can instead rely on a machine with more RAM to build the index;
 - accuracy is more important than speed: ideally we'd like to have exact results;
 - we plan to perform several searches (>10000) in the lifetime of an index.